Sellingantiques.co.uk Logo

 Louis Beaver of Manchester was recorded as working between 1840 and 1878, we believe this clock was made circa 1850.

-Antique #SA1123186, shown on this page, originates from 1850.
-For historical context, the timeline below highlights the period when it was made:
+Antique SA1123186 shown on this page was made in 1850.
+For historical context, the timeline below highlights the period when it was created:

 1850